backstage/backstage/docs/overview/roadmap.md

 The Backstage roadmap lays out both [“what’s next”](#whats-next) and [“future work”](#future-work).
-With "next" we mean features planned for release within the ongoing quarter starting in January until March 2022 included.
+With "next" we mean features planned for release within the ongoing quarter from January through March 2022.
 With "future" we mean features in the radar, but not yet scheduled.

 The long-term roadmap (12 - 36 months) is not detailed in the public roadmap.